Sylius/Sylius/docs/contributing/code/patches.rst

 .. warning::

-    Please remember that bug fixes must be submitted against the `1.0` branch, but features and deprecations against the `master` branch.
+    Please remember that bug fixes must be submitted against the ``1.0`` branch, but features and deprecations against the ``master`` branch.
+Just accordingly to which branch you chose as the base branch before.

 You can now make a pull request on the ``Sylius/Sylius`` GitHub repository.